Blackburn Rovers F.C.: Managerial history

-Team colours and badge
+Colours

 Unlike most teams, Blackburn Rovers have only ever had one design to their home kit.
 The distinctive blue and white halved jersey is widely acknowledged as the "town colour".
 Although the design has remained the same, the side in which the colours fall has often changed.
-Blue has resided on the wearers left since 1946 however prior to this regulation the blue and white often switched order almost yearly.
+Blue has resided on the wearers left since 1946; prior to this, the blue and white often switched order almost yearly.

-Blackburn Rovers' first ever kit is however indefinite.
+Blackburn Rovers' first kit is uncertain.
 The 1905 book; Book of Football by Jonathan Russell describes Blackburn Rovers' first kit as a white jersey with Maltese Cross on the wearers left breast, Trousers and a blue and white skull cap.
 The Maltese Cross notorious with the public schools in which the founders of the club were educated.
 In contrast an account from the Blackburn Standard on 6 January 1894 accounts the first kit as navy blue and white quartered jersey (quartered accounting for the shirts four panels front and back), white knickers and navy hose.
 This account is much more synonymous with the kit today.
 Photographic evidence from 1878 shows the team in Blue and white halved (quartered) jerseys, white shorts and blue socks, complete with blue and white cap and Maltese Cross.

+Badge

 Through its history the club has adopted four badges as its crest; the Maltese Cross, the towns coat of arms, Lancashire Rose and the present day Blackburn Rovers Badge.
 From 1875 to approximately 1882 The Maltese Cross was present on the club's first ever home kit and was worn by both the Shrewsbury and Malvern school teams.
 Two former Malvernians and two former Salopians played in that first team, so there is a clear link with these public schools.

 During FA Cup finals it is tradition for the club to adopt the town's coat of arms as their badge.
 This tradition has carried through all eight FA Cup finals the club has been a part of all the way to their last FA Cup final against Woverhampton Wanderers in 1960.

 From roughly 1882 and excluding cup finals the club did not use a badge until 1974.
 In this year the club opted for an embroidered Lancashire Rose with the club's initials "B.R.F.C." below.
 This badge lasted unchanged for 15 years until it was 1989 due to visibility issues of the dark red rose on the dark blue of the shirt.

 From 1989 to the present day the current Blackburn Rovers badge has been used.
 It has encompassed the previous badge in a newer design for the Lancashire Red Rose.
 Circling the rose is the team name "Blackburn Rovers F.C." and the date in which the club was founded "1875".
 At the base of the badge is the club motto, "Arte Et Labore" which translated means, "by skill and by labour".
 This motto has been taken from the town motto which was adopted in 1852.